gatanu/pms5003/README.md

 Instructions on installing the software can be found below.
 Firstly edit *config.ino* and set your **ssid** and **password**.
 The code supports OTA (Over the air updates).
-The code has to loaded only once via the USB<->serial inteface, subsequent updates can be over the air.
+The code has to loaded only once via the USB<->serial interface, subsequent updates can be over the air.
-There is continous debugging output on the serial port.
+There is continuous debugging output on the serial port.
 In my setup I have the esp8266 connected to a raspberry pi.
 The raspberry pi provides power via USB and captures debugging output.